 Guests of Continental Capers have the services of Marian P. Cohen, an independent travel contractor and travel specialist with Continental Capers Travel, with more than thirty-five years experience in the travel business.

 Ms. Cohen also holds bachelor and master degrees from the University of Michigan and Indiana University respectively.
 Early in her career she taught history and chemistry in public schools.

-Since 1963 Ms. Cohen has also traveled to eleven total and one annular eclipses of the Sun.
+She is also an experienced eclipse chaser.
+Since 1963 Ms. Cohen has also traveled to twelve total and one annular eclipses of the Sun.
 She has also successfully observed both the 2004 and 2012 rare transits of Venus.
 She has been an active member of the local astronomy club (The Alachua Astronomy Club, Inc. or AAC) since its early beginnings, served as secretary for several years, and was made an honorary life member in 2012.